atomicojs/atomico/README.md

 ## Summary

 Atomico is a modern syntax micro-library created by Matias Trujillo alias [@UpperCod](https://github.com/uppercod), which simplifies the creation of webcomponents by replacing the need to use classes and contexts by functions and scope to support logic, attributes, properties, methods and events.

+## Join the core team by contributing to Atomico

+**We will be attentive to all the help you need to generate your contribution.** In the following link [CONTRIBUTING.md](CONTRIBUTING.md) you will find everything you need to start contributing to Atomico js webcomponents.

+**Let's improve Atomico together!**